Laminitis: Risk factors

 Whilst diet has long been known to be linked to laminitis, there is emerging evidence that breed and body condition also play a role.
 Levels of hormones, particularly adiponectin, and serum insulin are also implicated, opening up new possibilities for developing early prognostic tests and risk assessments.

 Diagnosis

 Early diagnosis is essential to effective treatment.
 However, early outward signs may be fairly nonspecific.
 Careful physical examination typically is diagnostic, but radiographs are also very useful.

 Clinical signs

 Cross-section of horse with severe laminitis, showing a dished dorsal hoof wall that grows in a more horizontal manner, and a sole that is convex due to pressure from the tip of P3 secondary to rotation.
+This specimen has undergone plastination to preserve its structure.